devexp-db/distgen/docs/intro.rst

      > Dockerfile

-There are more nuances and features of distgen that you can utilize, all of them are documented in following sections of this documentation.
+There are more nuances and features of distgen that you can utilize, all of them are documented in the following sections of this documentation.